decred/dcrdocs/docs/glossary.md

 Metadata at the beginning of a block which contains summary information about the block.
-Hashing a block header yeilds a unique value which is often used as the main way of identifying a block.
+Hashing a block header yields a unique value which is often used as the main way of identifying a block.

-The [Block Header Specifications](https://devdocs.decred.org/developer-guides/block-header-specifications) page of the Developer Documentation provides a detailed look the component parts of a block header, and how a header is serialized for transmission across the Decred network.
+The [Block Header Specifications](https://devdocs.decred.org/developer-guides/block-header-specifications) page of the Developer Documentation provides a detailed look at the component parts of a block header, and how a header is serialized for transmission across the Decred network.